lmfit/asteval/doc/safety.rst

 accessing the underlying operating system.
 That said, we cannot guarantee that asteval is completely safe from malicious code.
 We claim only that it is safer than the builtin :py:func:`eval`, and that you might find it useful.
-We also note that several other Python libraries that evaluate user-supplied expressions, including `numexpr` and `sympy` use the builtin :py:func:`eval` as part of their processing.

 There are other approaches available.
 Python's :py:func:`ast.literal_eval` function is pretty safe in that it cannot evaluate all of Python, but also pretty limited.
-While both ``numexpr`` and ``sympy`` are interesting projects, they also actually use :py:func:`eval` internally, and are not at all safe against its exploits.
-Each of the respective developer groups have been aware of the problem for many years.
+The ``simpleeval`` module offers a little more functionality than :py:func:`ast.literal_eval`, but much less that Asteval.  ``numexpr`` and ``sympy`` are each interesting projects, but they also actually use :py:func:`eval` internally, and so are exposed to all of its problems. the developer groups for these two projects have been aware of the problem of relying on :py:func:`ast.literal_eval` for many years.

 Prohibited Python statements and attributes